seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 trade it knew least about — each read correctly off a file that said so.
 They were found by reading the answer the way the owner trades it, which is the one audit no checklist runs.

+79. **No measure printed on a published row is a constant of the construction** (§2): each one differs between rows in this answer, or it is computed to the log instead (§12).
+The survival figure and the ratio are in the log.
+A run printing the same value on every row fails this item whatever the value is.
+80. **The strategy table is ordered by the key of §2** — the chance of the zone being reached inside seven days multiplied by the anchor-to-target distance in per cent — and the log records that key per row beside the order it produced.
+A table ordered by the zone probability alone fails this item.
+81. **The first line carries only what the Boss is IN** (§2): a `СЕЙЧАС` row that filled, a `# ПОЗИЦИИ` holding that closed, and the once-per-revision sentence naming a re-derivation of carried levels (§4).
+A withdrawn limit, a withdrawn `СОЗРЕВАЕТ` item or a lifted `ИЗБЕГАТЬ` name appearing there fails this item; all of them are still in the appendix's closure list, which is built by diff as before (§2).
+82. **The own-move line ends with the book's concentration** (§2): rows per side, and how many of them `residual7` classes `market`, counted from the rows this answer published.
+83. **Every outside-list setup clears `RR_MIN` at its published levels, and those levels are the day's own extremes** (§3B): entry the frozen price, invalidation the entry-side extreme, target the opposite one, each read from the payload row.
+A ratio under the floor, or a stop or target that is neither extreme, fails this item.

+**79–83 name the SECOND run of 19.09, and it broke no rule either** — it passed all seventy-eight items above and recorded, in its own appendix, the objection that item 79 now enforces.
+What it printed was a table whose three quality figures carried one constant between them, ordered so that its cheapest trade stood first, headed by a line about an unfilled order, with its only actionable trade held to a looser floor than every row beside it. **Every one of those is a property of the BOOK and none is a property of a rule**, which is why no checklist item could have caught them and why §0 now states the standard they are read against.
+Item 24 was corrected in place rather than supplemented, on the file's own precedent: the defect it names is the one it already covered, reaching a coin the answer had no row for.

 **Revision `-c` added nothing to this list and item 55 was corrected rather than supplemented**, because no run broke it: the band it asserted was empty by arithmetic and was caught before a run executed it. **A list that grows on a defect nobody met would stop being